andreswebs/gcp-mongodb-ops-ansible/README.md

 ./playbook.yml -i inventory/dev.gcp.yml -e mongodb_non_idempotent=true -e mongodb_set_no_auth=true --tags mongodb-set-no-auth
 ```

-3. Connect to the primary and initiate the replicaset:
+3. Connect to the primary and initiate the replicaset

 4. Connect to the primary and create an admin user in the replicaset

-5. Run the playbook again to restore TLS authentication:
+5. Run the playbook again to restore TLS authentication

 ```sh
 ./playbook.yml -i inventory/dev.gcp.yml --tags mongodb-config